International relations (1919–1939): Joseph Stalin

-Popular Front
+Popular front

 Communists and parties on the left were increasingly threatened by the growth of the Nazi movement.
 Hitler came to power in January 1933 and rapidly consolidated his control over Germany, destroyed the communist and socialist movements in Germany, and rejected the restraints imposed by the Versailles treaty.
-Stalin in 1934 reversed his decision in 1928 to attack socialists, and introduced his new plan: the "popular front."
+Stalin in 1934 reversed his decision in 1928 to attack socialists, and introduced his new plan: the "popular front".
 It was a coalition of anti-fascist parties usually organized by the local Communists acting under instructions from the Comintern.
 The new policy was to work with all parties on the left and center in a multiparty coalition against fascism and Nazi Germany in particular.
 The new slogan was: "The People's Front Against Fascism and War".
-Under this policy Communist Parties were instructed to form broad alliances with all anti-fascist parties with the aim of both securing social advance at home and a military alliance with the USSR to isolate the fascist dictatorships.
+Under this policy, communist parties were instructed to form broad alliances with all anti-fascist parties with the aim of both securing social advance at home and a military alliance with the USSR to isolate the fascist dictatorships.
 The "Popular Fronts" thus formed proved to be successful in only a few countries, and only for a few years each, forming the government in France, Chile and Spain, and also China.
 It was not a political success elsewhere.
-The Popular Front approach played a major role in Resistance movements in France and other countries conquered by Germany after 1939.
-After the war it played a major role in French and Italian politics.
+The popular front approach played a major role in resistance movements in France and other countries conquered by Germany after 1939.
+In the post-war period, it even had some influence on French and Italian politics.

-In 1938–39, the Soviet Union attempted to form strong military alliances with Germany's enemies, including France, and Great Britain.
+In 1938–1939, the Soviet Union attempted to form strong military alliances with Germany's enemies, including France, and Great Britain.
 The effort failed, and the last stage unfolded to the astonishment of the world: Stalin and Hitler came to terms.
 Historian François Furet says, "The pact signed in Moscow by Ribbentrop and Molotov on 23 August 1939 inaugurated the alliance between the USSR and Nazi Germany.
 It was presented as an alliance and not just a nonaggression pact."
 The secret covenants agreed on a mutual division of Poland, and split up Eastern Europe, with the USSR taking over the Baltic states.
 The USSR helped supply oil and munitions to Germany as its armies rolled across Western Europe in May–June 1940.
 Despite repeated warnings, Stalin refused to believe that Hitler was planning an all-out war on the USSR.
 It came in June 1941.